 - The Pre-Lab (PL) grade consists of your Pre-Lab Assignments, which are found in the lab manual for each experiment.
 Turn in the pre-lab to your TA at the beginning of the lab session.
 Anyone who has not completed a pre-lab may not do the lab that day.
 The pre-lab (PL) grade from each experiment will be graded on a 5 point scale. - Lab Notebook/Summaries (NB) are to be submitted to your TA for each experiment done during the semester, and will consist of the notes you take during lab and your answers to the post-lab questions from the lab manual.
 The duplicate pages from your notebook are due to your TA at the beginning of the lab period that immediately follows completion of the experiment.
 See the schedule for specific dates.
-Each NB will be graded on a 10 point scale.
-Please note: When final grades are calculated at the end of the term, the NB averages for each TA will be evaluated and if necessary, will be normalized to a common mean and standard deviation.
-This calculation will correct for any differences in grading of lab notebooks/reports among TAs, and grades may go up or down with the normalization. - Midterm Quizzes will be given twice during the semester during the first 45 minutes of the lab period and will cover material both from the lab to be done that day as well as information from any previous experiments/activities.
-Your score on the two midterm quizzes (at 25 points each) will be added to your score on the online safety quiz (worth 10 points) to calculate your overall quiz grade.
+Each NB will be graded on a 10 point scale. - Midterm Quizzes will be given periodically during the semester during the first 45 minutes of the lab period and will cover material both from the lab to be done that day as well as information from any previous experiments/activities.
+The Lab Practical will consist of a laboratory experiment in which you will be graded on techniques and lab skills.
+More details about the practical will be given as the exam date approaches.
+Your score on the two midterm quizzes (at 30 points each) and the Lab Practical (30 points) will be added to your score on the online safety quiz (worth 10 points) and the data sheet for the Identification of an Unknown by Spectroscopy (10 points) to calculate your overall Quiz/Practical grade.
 See schedule for specific dates.
-Note: The online safety quiz must be completed on the Sakai site by 9:00pm on Wednesday, September 12, 2012.
-No extensions. - The Lab Exam/Practical portion of your grade will consist of a written portion (30 points) and an experimental portion (30 points).
-More details about the exams will be given as the exam date approaches.
-Your score for the Identification of an Unknown by Spectroscopy experiment (10 points) will also count as part of the lab exam/practical grade.
-See schedule for specific dates.
+Note: The online safety quiz must be completed on the Sakai site by 9:00pm on May 24.
+No extensions.